magento/knowledge-base/src/troubleshooting/general/403-errors-when-accessing-site-wide-analysis-tool-on-magento.md

 ## Solution

-To make sure that Site-Wide Analysis Tool has the proper access to your application, run the following command in CLI, having replaced <store URL> with your store URL:
+To make sure that the Site-Wide Analysis Tool has the proper access to your application, run the following command in the CLI.
+Replace <store URL> with your store URL:

 ```cURL
 curl -sIL -X GET <store URL>/swat/key/index | grep HTTP